MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 To create a floating action bar with one or more prompt actions, you must create a new area in the `actions` section of the page object.
 The area must be set to `area(Prompting)`.
 You can then create one or more new actions in the area and run a `PromptDialog` object that you want to activate when the action is clicked.
 Only objects of the `PromptDialog` page type can be run from a prompting area.

 > [!NOTE]
-> The floating action bar will only show if you have specified a `RunObject` property to the page.
+> The floating action bar only shows if you've specified a `RunObject` property to the page.

 The following example shows the syntax for how to create a prompt action that runs the **Copilot Marketing Text** page.
 This piece of AL code can be added to a page where you want to promote the **Copilot Marketing Text** functionality.
 When the action is clicked, the **Copilot Marketing Text** page is opened in a dialog.